Home » Holidays » Christmas » Gold Jewel Christmas Deer Craft

 Finally, you need to apply your variety of rhinestones to the back of the deer.
 This took me about 25 minutes to apply all my rhinestones on with hot glue.

-Once you are happy with your amount of glitter, sparkle and shine, find a great spot to display your deer!
+Once you are happy with your amount of glitter, sparkle and shine, find a great spot to display your gold jewel Christmas deer!

 Oh, and don’t forget to share this with your friends and family, while bragging how much money you saved creating this beautiful project yourself! 😉